gsoules/MkDocs/digital-archive/docs/relationships/relationship-rules.md

 Though archivists are careful to properly enter data into the collection, it’s easy to make mistakes and so the Digital Archive software catches and prevents them whenever possible.
-When an archivist [adds a relationship(/archivist/add-relationship/)] between two items, the software checks the rules for that particular [relationship type](/relationships/relationship-types/) and only allows it if both items satisfy the relationship type’s rules and direction.
+When an archivist [adds a relationship](/archivist/add-relationship/) between two items, the software checks the rules for that particular [relationship type](/relationships/relationship-types/) and only allows the relationship to be added if both items satisfy the relationship type’s rules.
 If the validation fails, the software tells the archivist what is wrong and what correction is necessary.

-Rules help ensure data integrity by preventing unintended relationships from creeping into the collection by mistake or due to improper understanding of how two relate to each other.
+Rules help ensure data integrity by preventing unintended relationships from creeping into the collection by mistake or due to improper understanding of how two items relate to each other.
 While use of rules is not required, they make the archivist’s life easier and provide end users with more reliable information.

 **This page explains relationship rules and how you define them.**